Matt Lauer staying on NBC's 'Today' with new contract

-LOS ANGELES, June 13 (Reuters) - NBC’s “Today” show host Matt Lauer has agreed to a contract extension to stay on the second-place morning program, a spokeswoman at the Comcast Corp-owned network said on Friday.
+LOS ANGELES (Reuters) - NBC’s “Today” show host Matt Lauer has agreed to a contract extension to stay on the second-place morning program, a spokeswoman at the Comcast Corp-owned network said on Friday.

 Terms of the deal or its length were not disclosed.
 Lauer, a fixture on “Today” and for NBC’s news division for the past 20 years, is considered one of the highest-paid journalists in TV news at a previously reported $25 million.